Skip to Content

 Collective value transfer, protocol and model agreement

 The process of collective value transfer was not standardised until 2019.
-Pension administrators had their own procedures and transfer agreements.
-As a result, collective value transfers were often complex and lengthy processes that neither employers, participants nor implementers enjoyed.
-A solution was found in 2019.
+Pension administrators used their own procedures and transfer agreements.
+As a result, collective value transfers were often complex and lengthy processes that did not delight employers, participants or administrators.
+A solution was found for this in 2019.

-This should result in speeding up procedures, clarity for employers and participants and lower costs for all parties involved.
+This should result in faster procedures, clarity for employers and participants and lower costs for all parties involved.

 Updated version of the protocol as of 1 July 2024